ariel17/JavaExecutorFrameworkExample/README.md

 JavaExecutorFrameworkExample
 =============================

 An example of using the Executor framework in Java.
+This program shows how to process enqueued simple tasks (they only generates random UUID values and returns them) using threads.
+Also shows how to manage exceptions raised inside the thread, since the task implements the [Callable interface](http://docs.oracle.com/javase/1.5.0/docs/api/java/util/concurrent/Callable.html).

 How to compile the code